bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 Leaving is slightly more complicated because the leaving user cannot remove all of their devices from the MLS group.
 Instead, the leave happens in three steps:

-1. The leaving client constructs a Commit removing all of the user's other devices, a Remove proposal for itself, and an AppSync proposal that removes its user from the participant list.
+1. The leaving client constructs MLS Remove proposals for all of the user's devices (including the leaving client), and an AppSync proposal that removes its user from the participant list.
-2. The leaving client sends this Commit and proposals to the hub.
-The hub distributes the Commit to the room and caches the proposals.
+2. The leaving client sends this proposals to the hub.
+The hub caches the proposals.
 3. The next time a client attempts to commit, the hub requires the client to include the cached proposals.